ibcn-cloudlet/dianne/doc/datasets.md

 <a name="dataset.ImageSegmentationDataset"/>
 ### ImageSegmentationDataset ###
 Reads a number of JPEG images for image segmentations.
 The input images need to be put in a subdirectory called `images`, and have a name `<index>.jpg`, with `<index>` being the index in the set.
-Similarly, the masks need to be punt in a subdirectory called `masks`, and have a name `<index>.jpg`, with `<index>` being the index in the set.
+Similarly, the masks need to be put in a subdirectory called `masks`, and have a name `<index>.jpg`, with `<index>` being the index in the set.
 No further options need to be set.

 <a name="dataset.adapters"/>
 ## Dataset adapters ##